5 Time Management Tips For Busy Entrepreneurs

 A project plan is a great way to stay on track and planning ahead saves you time.
 Each action should be listed with a deadline for completion and your plan should be reviewed regularly.
 This will help you remain focused on the outcome.
 You can also rethink or adjust the plan as required.

 Project Plans can be as simple or complex as you need.
 You can draft your own which is great if you are managing small in-house projects.
-Or you could work with a project manager or use a project management tool, such as Trello or Asana.
+Or you could work with a project manager or use a project management tool, such as Trello.

 Prepare for each action/task well